davegoblue/TestCodingShortcuts/README.md

 * RiskRuin_v003_Comparisons refines the risk of ruin program to compare various base games and cb
 * DataCamp_Insights_v001 captures a few key insights from "Introduction to R"
 * DataCamp_Insights_v001 captures additional insights from "Introduction to R" and "Intermediate R"
+* DataCamp_Insights_v001 finalizes key insights from "Introduction to R" and "Intermediate R"